IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/OuaOverConnectJdbcReadme.md

   - Startup/Shutdown
   - backup/restore

-  We are aware of this limitation and are actively working on a resolution, which will be included in the upcoming UC version
+  We are aware of this limitation and are actively working on a resolution, which will be included in the upcoming UC version.